NIKANIS/PROJECT-I-/README.md

 For more information see our wiki page [HERE](https://github.com/NIKANIS/PROJECT-I-/wiki) - https://github.com/NIKANIS/PROJECT-I-/wiki

-Download the last version of the game HERE(put the link of the last version)
+Download the last version of the game [HERE](https://github.com/NIKANIS/PROJECT-I-/releases/tag/1.0)

 ## Controls for keyboard